It’s fall, y’all….and that means you gotta make sure your backyard chickens are ready before the cold sets in.

 And there’s lots you can do right now BOTH to celebrate the season AND prepare your flock for the upcoming wind and ice.

-Although chickens weather winter pretty well in most locations (their feathers help!), just a few tweaks can mean an easier time when the mercury dips.
+Although chickens weather winter pretty well in most locations (their feathers help!), just a few tweaks can mean an easier time when the cold weather mercury dips.

-Even if you live in a temperate climate, there’s ideas on this list to help your backyard chicken flock stay healthy year round.
+Even if you live in a temperate climate, there are ideas on this list to help your backyard chicken flock stay healthy year-round.

 Now is the time to give your coop a final clean before the cold makes it miserable outside.
 You likely won’t want to clean it again (a deep clean at least) until the spring thaw.

-If you have a wooden or cement floor, give it a good wash to reduce the chances of ammonia build up, which can effect your chickens’ lungs.
+If you have a wooden or cement floor, give it a good wash to reduce the chances of ammonia buildup, which can affect your chickens’ lungs.

 Now is the time to figure out how you’ll keep water unfrozen in your chicken coop.
 Will you use heated bowls, solar energy, or add water throughout the day?

-There’s lots of options (you can view them in this article about keeping water from freezing), and you’ll have to find one that works for your particular situation.
+There are lots of options (you can view them in this article about keeping water from freezing).
+You’ll need to find one that works for your particular situation.

 Remember, what works in Southern Missouri likely won’t work in Northern Dakota, right?

-This time of year, there’s lots of pumpkins to buy.
+This time of year, there are lots of pumpkins to buy.
 Don’t pay retail – wait until they go on sale and stock up for your backyard chickens.

 Most stores start to discount pumpkins well before October 31.